 I had made a reservation at the Stage Stop Inn and stayed here when I hiked a section of the trail in 2019.
 The hotel is cute, and the rooms encircle a courtyard and pool.
 The rooms are nice, and they offer their guests laundry for free, which is always a big plus.

 After we ate, we ran our errands.
-I like to get everything done so I can relax before heading back out the next day.
+I like to get everything done to relax before heading back out the next day.
 I usually NERO and don’t ZERO (come into town in the morning and leave the next morning vs. taking a day off).